strikerh/ngx-side-page/GITHUB-PAGES-SETUP.md

 ---

 **Status**: ✅ Ready to deploy!
-Just follow the manual setup steps above.
+Workflow will trigger automatically on push to master.

+---

+*Last updated: November 6, 2025*